DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

 ### OperationStatusExtendedInfo
 * OperationStatusExtendedInfo `object`: The base class for additional information about the operation status.
-  * objectType `string`: This property is used as the discriminator for deciding between types, in the polymorhpic chain of types.
+  * objectType `string`: This property is used as the discriminator for deciding between types, in the polymorphic chain of types.

 ### OperationStatusJobExtendedInfo
 * OperationStatusJobExtendedInfo `object`: Extended information about the operation status job.
   * jobId `string`: ID of the job created for this backup item.
-  * objectType `string`: This property is used as the discriminator for deciding between types, in the polymorhpic chain of types.
+  * objectType `string`: This property is used as the discriminator for deciding between types, in the polymorphic chain of types.

 ### OperationStatusJobsExtendedInfo
 * OperationStatusJobsExtendedInfo `object`: Operation status extended info for the job list.
   * failedJobsError `object`: Stores all the failed jobs along with the corresponding error codes.
   * jobIds `array`: IDs of the jobs created for the backup item.
     * items `string`
-  * objectType `string`: This property is used as the discriminator for deciding between types, in the polymorhpic chain of types.
+  * objectType `string`: This property is used as the discriminator for deciding between types, in the polymorphic chain of types.

 ### OperationStatusProvisionILRExtendedInfo
 * OperationStatusProvisionILRExtendedInfo `object`: Extended information about the Item Level Recovery (ILR) provision action, operation status.
   * recoveryTarget [InstantItemRecoveryTarget](#instantitemrecoverytarget)
-  * objectType `string`: This property is used as the discriminator for deciding between types, in the polymorhpic chain of types.
+  * objectType `string`: This property is used as the discriminator for deciding between types, in the polymorphic chain of types.

 ### OperationWorkerResponse
 * OperationWorkerResponse `object`: The base class for operation result responses.